 In addition to information on labor laws, the SHRM also has many management tools to help you stay compliant.
 These tools have the sole purpose of making the task of managing your staff easier and more efficient.
 The SHRM also hosts events, conferences, seminars, and workshops for their members that cover specific topics.

-Join social groups that specialize in labor compliance laws
+3 - Join social groups that specialize in restaurant labor laws.

 If you’re looking to connect with other local business owners and managers, consider joining a few social groups in your area that specialize in labor compliance laws.
 These groups may be especially helpful if your local laws are undergoing significant changes.